 INTERNATIONAL STUDENT APPLICATION PROCEDURES

-Prospective students may request an application packet by writing to the International Student Program, El Camino College, 3400 West Manhattan Beach Blvd., CA, 90504, USA, or by visiting the ISP office in Room 101 of the Student Services Center at El Camino College.
+Prospective students may request an application packet by writing to the International Student Program, El Camino College, 3400 West Manhattan Beach Blvd., CA, 90504, USA, or by visiting the International Student Program (ISP) office in Room 101 of the Student Services Center at El Camino College.
 The application packet includes an official application, instructions for completing and submitting the application, and other useful information.

 Before prospective international students can be considered for admission, they must:

-*provide a letter of financial support from a sponsor's bank for a $17,500 minimum;
+- Provide a letter of financial support from a sponsor's bank for a $19,500 minimum;

 Application deadlines are:

 June 15th (For applicants within the United States)

 For Spring Semester

 December 1st (For overseas or out-of-state applicants)

 December 1st (For applicants within United States)